s-max21/overparametrized_dnn/README.md

 Each model is defined in its own Python file in the repository.
 The `__init__.py` file imports the necessary functions from these files.

 To create and evaluate a model, use the `train_and_evaluate` function for that model.
-For example, to train and evaluate the DNN, use the `train_and_evaluate_dnn` function.
+For example, to train and evaluate the different NNs, use the `train_and_evaluate_nn` function.

-To tune the parameters of a neural network, use the `parameter_tuning_nn` function.
+To tune the parameters of a neural network or the k-nearest neighbors, use the `parameter_tuning_nn` or the `parameter_tuning_knn` functions.

 ## Results

 The performance of the models is compared in terms of their MSE and MAE.
-The results are presented in a table in the `results.md` file.
+The results are presented in the `model_comparison.ipynb` notebook.

 ## Contributing